siuyin/personal-assistant/README.md

 # Personal Assistant
+`aQimbo` is a secure, learning, confidential personal assistant.

 # Evaluating the demo app
 A demonstration of this project is available as a ready to run docker image.